Geist und Seele wird verwirret, BWV 35: 6

 Another secco recitative, "Ach, starker Gott, laß mich" (Ah, powerful God, let me [think upon this continually]), is a prayer for the ability to always reflect on the miracle of creation.
 It quotes Jesus saying "Hephata" (Be opened) to the deaf mute man, and turns it to "the believer's heart would open up and his tongue would be loosened so that he might perceive and praise the divine miracles".

 7

 The cantata concludes with an aria with the complete orchestra, "Ich wünsche nur bei Gott zu leben" (I wish to live with God alone).
 It expresses the wish to dwell with God forever in a minuet of positive character.
 The movement again uses a two-part ritornello.
-When contrasting aspects of life on earth are mentioned, such as "jammerreichen Schmerzensjoch" (sorrowful yoke of pain) and "martervollen Leben" (tormented life), the music darkens to minor keys.
+When contrasting aspects of life on earth are mentioned in the middle section, such as "jammerreichen Schmerzensjoch" (sorrowful yoke of pain) and "martervollen Leben" (tormented life), the music darkens to minor keys.
 The organ supplies triplet figures, which the voice also uses to express "ein fröhliches Halleluja" (a joyful hallelujah).
+Dürr point out that the movement expresses as firmly a "yes" to death as the second movement about the healing was a "yes" to life, and explains that for a person at Bach's time, life on earth was only a mirror of a future "face to face" with God.

 Recordings

-The table is based on the listing on the Bach Cantatas website.
+Bach's church cantatas have been frequently performed, including complete cycles such as the first one on period instruments by Nikolaus Harnoncourt and Gustav Leonhardt.
+The table of recordings for Geist und Seele wird verwirret is based on the listing on the Bach Cantatas website.
 Ensembles playing period instruments in historically informed performance are marked by a green background.